emmanuelnk/RESTful-Typescript-Koa/README.md

 - The solution to this is to enable the redis based token blacklist.
 Using the environment variable `REDIS_BLACKLIST_ENABLED` you can turn it on and off.
 You will need to set up the redis cluster before running any commands or revoking tokens.

 ### Versioning
-- If you want to version this API, then I would advise placing `controllers`, `services` and `routes` into a folder named v1.
+- If you want to version this API, then I would advise placing `controllers`, `services` and `routes` into a folder named `v1`.
 Those are the most likely to change between versions.
-- You then change the test files and related accordingly.
+- You then change the related files accordingly.